This article goes through a few FAQs for managing user permissions in the Data Republic platform.

 1. Who can manage user permissions?

-Your organization's Senate administrator is responsible for managing user permissions on Senate.
-User permissions are assigned based on a user's access requirements to enable structured control and governance on the Senate Platform.
-Contact firstname.lastname@example.org to set up a Senate Administrator for your organization.
+Your organization's platform administrator is responsible for managing user permissions on the Data Republic platform.
+User permissions are assigned based on a user's access requirements to enable structured control and governance on the Data Republic Platform.
+Contact firstname.lastname@example.org to set up an Organization Administrator for your organization.

 2. What permissions and roles are available?